 IRRITANCY OF PRODUCT: This product can be irritating to contaminated tissue.
-Prolonged exposure can lead to tissue damage.

 SENSITIZATION TO THE PRODUCT: The components of this product are not reported to be sensitizers.

 TOXICOLOGICAL SYNERGISTIC PRODUCTS: None known.

 REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects of this product and its components on the human reproductive system.